Due to system differences between accounting platforms, we may use clearing accounts to assist in transferring certain data.

 To do this you will need to restore the conversion clearing account from the chart of accounts.
 Re-create the deleted transaction and possibly manually reconcile the transaction.
 Once the conversion clearing account is balanced back to $0 please re-archive the clearing account so that this cannot be selected for transactions in the future.

-Option 2: Deleted the corresponding amount/s
+Option 2: Delete the corresponding amount/s

 Identify the corresponding amount and delete the associated transaction.
 Once the DR and the CR for the transaction have been deleted you can re-archive the clearing account.
 You will need to investigate why these amount/s have been deleted, voided or amended in order to decide how to manage the balance in the conversion clearing account.